Gets the service master key associated with the instance of SQL Server.

 Assembly: Microsoft.SqlServer.Smo (in Microsoft.SqlServer.Smo.dll)

-[<SfcObjectAttribute(SfcObjectRelationship.Object, SfcObjectCardinality.One)>] member ServiceMasterKey : ServiceMasterKey
+[<SfcObjectAttribute(SfcObjectRelationship.Object, SfcObjectCardinality.One)>] member ServiceMasterKey : ServiceMasterKey with get

 Property ValueType: Microsoft.SqlServer.Management.Smo.ServiceMasterKey